Vickers Wellington: Design

 A novelty of the Wellington was its geodetic construction, devised by aircraft designer and inventor Barnes Wallis.
 The fuselage was built from 1,650 elements, consisting of duralumin W-beams which formed into a metal framework.
 Wooden battens were screwed to the beams and were covered with Irish linen; the linen, treated with layers of dope, formed the outer skin of the aircraft.
 The construction proved to be compatible with significant adaptations and alterations including greater all-up weight, larger bombs, tropicalisation and long-range fuel tanks.

 The metal lattice gave the structure considerable strength, with any stringer able to support a portion of load from the opposite side of the aircraft.
 Damaged or destroyed beams on one side could still leave the aircraft structure viable; as a result, Wellingtons with huge areas of framework missing were often able to return when other types would not have survived, leading to stories of the aircraft's "invulnerability".
 The effect was enhanced by the fabric skin occasionally burning off leaving the naked frames exposed.
 A further advantage of the geodetic construction of the wings was its enabling of a unique method for housing the fuel, with each wing containing three fuel tanks within the unobstructed space provided between the front and rear spars outboard of the engines.
+A disadvantage of the geodetic fuselage structure was its insufficient lengthwise stiffness: when fitted with attachment for towing cargo gliders, its structure "gave" and stretched slightly.